Starter Guide to Requirements Management

 Once a new document is created based on a document template, you can later add specific custom attributes and table views to the document, or alter the custom attributes and the table views copied from the template, should such a need arise.

-In the next sections, we will describe how to create and maintain a reusable document template for the UNEX project:
+In the next sections, we will describe how to create and maintain a reusable templates project for the MIL-STD-498 standard, to be used in our UNEX project:

-3. Create the bare-document template (the ‘template of the templates’).
+2. Create the bare-document template (the “template of the templates”).

 It is important to note that these steps are usually done by the Chief System Engineer of the project or by the project Quality Assurance team.
-All other project engineers using ReqView need only to access the Templates Area, storing the shared document templates.
+All other project engineers using ReqView can then create documents based on document templates in this shared templates project, eliminating the need to set up document structure, attributes, and views from scratch.

 Create Project Storing Document Templates